 A built-in object is any object supplied by an ECMAScript implementation, independent of the host environment, which is present at the start of the execution of an ECMAScript program.
-Standard built-in objects are defined in this specification, and an ECMAScript implementation may specify and define
+Standard built-in

 Deleted: It is an unordered collection of properties each of which contains a primitive value, object, or function.
-A function stored in a property of an object is called a method.
+A function stored in a property of an object is called a method. pratapl.
+5/27/2008 4:10 PM